jimmery/Antonio/904255069/readme.txt

         actually learned how to initialize a B+-tree.
 Thus, we came to the conclusion that we will be using a leaf node as the root until it fills up, which then it will have a nonleaf root.
+    3. Maintaining a path of lineage for the locate function to help with insertion.
+        We additionally created a helper fuction for locate to allow us to implement the locate method recursively.